HugoVeltorai/publicskills/README.md

 To add a skill, create a new folder under `skills/` with its own `SKILL.md`, then add a row to the relevant table above.

+## Install all skills in one line

+npx skills add HugoVeltorai/publicskills

 ## About

 These skills come out of the work behind *The Humanity Paradox*, on how senior leaders stay distinctive and effective as AI reshapes the operating model.
 If that is your terrain too, the writing lives here: